cloud-coder/cascon-2017-kubernetes/Kubernetes_Lab.md

 ```
 So as you can see from the output of the `get pods` command above, we have three _pods_ that have the `appvariant=filebased` label.

-Now check the _replicaset_s:
+Now check the _replicasets_:
 ```
 kubectl get rs
 ```
-Similar to _pods_, we have 3 _replicaset_s
+Similar to _pods_, we have 3 _replicasets_

-Now check the _deployment_s:
+Now check the _deployments_:
 ```
 kubectl get deployments
 ```

-To demonstrate how the _deployment_s, through the help of the controller manager, ensure that the desired and observed states match, we will change the label of one the _pods_ and watch how Kubernetes starts a new _pod_ to ensure that we always have the expected 3 _pods_ as defined by the replica count
+To demonstrate how the _deployments_, through the help of the controller manager, ensure that the desired and observed states match, we will change the label of one the _pods_ and watch how Kubernetes starts a new _pod_ to ensure that we always have the expected 3 _pods_ as defined by the replica count

 Since this is an experiment for demo purposes, we will directly update the manifest of the _pod_ on the fly.
 Choose the name of the one of the _pods_ from the earlier `get pods` command, and update the label by changing the `appvariant: filebased` to `appvariant: memorybased`.
-You could do this in two ways, one option is to use the `kubectl edit pod <pod_inst_name> -o yaml`, which will open the manifest in `vi`, and change the label from blue to green, and save and exist `vi`, or the other simpler option is to use the following command (replace the _pod_ name with one of your _pod_ names)
+You could do this in two ways, one option is to use the `kubectl edit pod <pod_inst_name> -o yaml`, which will open the manifest in `vi`, and change the label from memorybased to filebased, and save and exist `vi`, or the other simpler option is to use the following command (replace the _pod_ name with one of your _pod_ names)
 ```
 kubectl label pod api-in-file-1358977376-0wcxq appvariant=memorybased --overwrite
 ```